Lingadevaru/GroceryList/README.md

 Item Quantity<br/>
 Item Price<br/>

 App displays Total Amount of each item.
-App displays all details in recyclerview.
+And it displays all entered details in recyclerview.